-Rick Owens’ fashion designs, furniture, and persona are usually shrouded within cryptic metaphors or literary devices such as the allegory of “Sisyphus,” an Ancient Greek myth about the king of Corinth who was punished by the god Zues for self-aggrandizing mischievous deeds.
+Rick Owens’ fashion designs, furniture, and persona are usually shrouded within cryptic metaphors or literary devices.
+One such example is the allegory of “Sisyphus,” an Ancient Greek myth about the king of Corinth who was punished by the god Zues for self-aggrandizing mischievous deeds.
 “Sisyphus” took the title of Rick Owens’ Fall/Winter 2018 show.
 Sisyphus was sentenced by Zues to roll a boulder up a hill only for it to roll back down as it neared the top.
 He was forced to do this for eternity.
 These myths formed the moral fibers for Ancient Greeks and form many of the values found in western culture today.

 Conceptual allusions to antiquity like these are what makes Rick Owens’ aesthetic difficult to pin down, especially when the words ‘futuristic,’ ‘post-apocalyptic,’ and even ‘neolithic,’ however inexact they may be, often creep into the press when describing Owens’ design philosophy.